 The American Institute of Architects strives to provide valuable educational opportunities for designers, architects and building industry professionals.
 The DC Chapter offers a number of continuing education lectures, seminars and classes throughout the year.
-See upcoming events on the calendar and recorded events here.
+See our upcoming events on the calendar and find out about online learning options.

 AIA Continuing Education Requirements

 AIA National Annual Requirements

 The AIA measures continuing education in Learning Units (LUs).
 One hour of continuing education earns 1.0 LU.
 AIA members are required to complete 18.0 LUs from registered AIA/CES providers each year.
 Of the 18.0 LUs, 12.0 must be in the topic areas of health, safety and welfare (HSW).

 Unsure of the exact number of LUs and HSWs you’ve earned so far?
 Click here, then follow the log-in instructions.

 Mandatory Continuing Education Requirements for Washington, DC Architects

 DC Licensure Requirements

 Licensed architects in the District of Columbia must accumulate a total of 24.0 learning units (LUs) each 2-renewal period, which is two years.
 All 24.0 Learning Units must be of HSW (Health, Safety & Welfare) designation.